 Contact a Philadelphia Personal Injury Lawyer if You Were in an Auto Accident on Thanksgiving

 From the Wieand Law Firm, LLC, we’d like to wish you and your loved ones a very safe and happy holiday season.
 But if the worst occurs, and you or one of your family members is hurt in a car accident over the Thanksgiving holiday, know that you can turn to Wieand Law for legal assistance and aggressive representation.

 As a Philadelphia truck accident attorney, Brent Wieand has extensive experience handling auto accident claims on behalf of injured drivers and passengers.
 He may be able to help you get compensated for your medical expenses, your pain and suffering, and other damages resulting from your accident.
 Wieand Law also handles claims arising from motorcycle accidents, drunk driving accidents, and other types of vehicular accidents.

-Though based in Philadelphia, Brent Wieand proudly serves communities throughout Pennsylvania and New Jersey.
-To talk about your car accident claim in a free and confidential legal consultation, call the Wieand Law Firm, LLC at (800) 481-5206 today.
+Though based in Philadelphia, Brent Wieand proudly serves communities throughout Pennsylvania and New Jersey as a car accident lawyer in Philadelphia, PA.
+To talk about your car accident claim in a free and confidential legal consultation, call the Wieand Law Firm, LLC at (888) 789-3161 today.

 *Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.